-These 40-minute performances, sponsored by the Friends of the Missouri State Archives with donations from Hawthorn Bank and the Eldon DAR, will take place at the Missouri State Archives in Jefferson City, just minutes from the Capitol.
+These 45 minute performances, sponsored by Hawthorn Bank, the Missouri Association for Museums and Archives, the Rock Island Chapter of the Daughters of the American Revolution and the Friends of the Missouri State Archives in partnership with the Missouri Humanities Council and with support from the National Endowment for the Humanities, will take place at the Missouri State Archives, a division of the Secretary of State’s office, in Jefferson City, just down the hill from the Capitol.
 Performances and tours are free of charge.

-The Missouri State Archives, the official repository for state documents of permanent historic value, is a division of the Office of Secretary of State, Jason Kander, Secretary of State.
-For more information, or to R.S.V.P., call or e-mail Emily Luker at (573) 526-5296 or firstname.lastname@example.org
+The Missouri State Archives, the official repository for state documents of permanent, historic value, is a division of the Missouri Secretary of State's Office.
+For more information, contact the Archives at (573) 751-3280 or [email protected]